rajattsodhi/FrontEndAssignment/README.md

 ### CSS

 The slider is completely developed using HTML and CSS only using also some tranitions.
 CSS3 animations are also used (Menu in small devices).
+Mobile first approach has been used.

 ### JavaScript